bfagiolo/Mini-University-Student-Database/README.md

 # Mini-University-Student-Database
 Generated a sample student database for my university with SQL code, a Vertabelo diagram to show the relationships, and then tested it with specific queries.
+This program presents the planning universities undertake once the next semester is approaching.
+I used fellow students in my classes as data entries and gave them schedules that accounted for faculty avaialbility, course offering, building location, classroom availability, registration time, and various other factors.